 America's Best 100 Hospitals

-• Recipient of the HealthGrades Joint Replacement Excellence Award™ for 2 Years in a Row (2012-2013)
+- Recipient of the Healthgrades Joint Replacement Excellence Award™ for 3 Years in a Row (2012-2014)

-The 2013 Healthgrades hospital quality outcomes were posted October 23 and are free to the public at www.healthgrades.com.
+The 2014 Healthgrades hospital quality outcomes are free to the public at www.healthgrades.com.

 Healthgrades independently measures hospitals based on data that hospitals submit to the federal government.
 No hospital can opt in or out of the analysis, and no hospital pays to be measured.
 Healthgrades risk adjusts for patient demographic characteristics and clinical risk factors, thereby taking into account how sick patients are upon admission.

-More information on the American Hospital Quality Outcomes 2013: Healthgrades Report to the Nation, including the complete methodology, can be found at www.healthgrades.com/quality.
+More information on the American Hospital Quality Outcomes 2014 can be found at www.healthgrades.com/quality.